bozsahin/thebench/README.md

 do

    <code> bench.uninstall.sh sure</code>

 PYTHON NOTE:

 Python versions can be daunting for the uninitiated.
 Don't count on executable <code>python</code> to be the latest python.
-You might also have python3.8, python3.9, python3141.59 etc. Use the latest for all of them.
+You might also have python3.8, python3.9, python3141.59 etc. Use the latest for python AND pip.

 Enjoy.